 - Warning Verbal or Written

 - Performance Improvement/Management Process

-- Required Counseling

 - Required Training or Education

 - Probation

-- Loss of Annual Pay Increase
+- Denial of Pay Increase/Pay Grade

 - Loss of Oversight or Supervisory Responsibility

 - Demotion

+- Transfer/Reassignment/Assignment to a New Supervisor

-- Suspension with pay
+- Administrative Leave/Suspension with Pay

-- Suspension without pay
+- Administrative Leave/Suspension without Pay

 - Termination

 - Other Actions: In addition to or in place of the above sanctions, ATU may assign any other sanctions as deemed appropriate.

-27. Withdrawal or Resignation While Charges are Pending
+22. Withdrawal or Resignation While Charges are Pending